AdrianFreemantle/the-trench/docs/PLAN.md

 Note: GitOps is limited to a single environment overlay for now.
 Multi-environment GitOps hierarchy moved to Phase 8.

+Note: This phase overlaps with several learning objectives.
+Refer to objectives for implementation guidance.

 Checkpoint:
 - A user can:
   - Log in via Entra External ID